Ali Majrashi

-Ali Hassan Majrashi (علي حسن مجرشي; born 1 October 1999) is a Saudi Arabian footballer who plays as a right back for Saudi Pro League side Al-Ahli.
+Ali Hassan Majrashi (علي حسن مجرشي; born 1 October 1999) is a Saudi Arabian footballer who plays as a right back for Saudi Pro League side Al-Ahli and the Saudi Arabia national team.

 Career

 Majrashi started his career at Al-Shabab and is a product of Al-Shabab's youth system.
 On 30 January 2018, Majrashi made his professional debut for Al-Shabab against Al-Ahli in the Pro League, replacing Abdulwahab Jaafer.
 On 11 July 2019, Majrashi signed a five-year professional contract with Al-Shabab.
 On 30 June 2019, he was chosen in the Saudi scholarship program to develop football talents established by the General Sports Authority.
 On 7 February 2021, Majrashi joined Al-Faisaly on loan.
 He started the 2021 King Cup Final on 27 May 2021 helping Al-Faisaly win their first title.
 On 25 January 2022, Majrashi joined Al-Ahli on a four-year deal.